pyeventsourcing/esdbclient/README.md

 )
 ```

-Please note, the append operation is atomic, so that either all
+If the append operation is successful, this method returns an integer
-or none of a given list of events will be recorded.
-By design it is only
-possible with EventStoreDB to atomically record events in one stream,
-which means each operation must only include events of one stream.

-This method takes an optional argument `timeout` which is a float that sets
-a deadline for the completion of the gRPC operation.
+representing the overall "commit position" as it was when the operation
+was completed.
+Otherwise, an exception will be raised.

+A "commit position" is a monotonically increasing integer representing
+the position of the recorded event in a "total order" of all recorded
+events in the database across all streams.
+The sequence of commit positions
+is not gapless.
+It represents the position of the event record on disk, and
+there are usually large differences between successive commits.

+The "commit position" returned in this way can be used to wait for a
+downstream component to have processed the newly appended events.
+For example, after a user interface command that results in the recording
+of new events, and before a query is issued that depends on an eventually
+consistent materialized view in a downstream component that would be stale
+if those newly appended events have not yet been processed, the user interface
+can poll the downstream component, to see if it has processed an event at that
+commit position, before executing a query for that materialized view.

 ### Get current stream position

-The method `get_stream_position()` can be used to get the
+The client has a `get_stream_position()` method, which can be used to
-position of the end of a stream (the position of the last
+get the current "stream position" of a stream (the position in the
-recorded event in the stream).
+stream of the last recorded event in that stream).

+This method has a `stream_name` argument, which is required.

+This method also takes an optional `timeout` argument, that
+is expected to be a Python `float`, which sets a deadline
+for the completion of the gRPC operation.

+The sequence of positions in a stream is gapless.
+It is zero-based,
+so that a stream with one recorded event has a current stream
+position of `0`.
+The current stream position is `1` when a stream has
+two events, and it is `2` when there are events, and so on.

+In the example below, the current stream position is obtained of the
+stream to which events were appended in the examples above.
+Because the sequence of stream positions is zero-based, and because
+three events were appended, so the current stream position is `2`.

 ```python
 stream_position = client.get_stream_position(